 Course content and outcomes

-- How to select and use the appropriate level of public participation for specific projects based on the IAP2 Spectrum of Public Participation.
+- Select the appropriate level of public participation using the IAP2 Spectrum

 About the presenters

-Principal trainer, Margaret Harvie is a community engagement practitioner with 30 years experience.
-She has been conducting these internationally recognised courses for the past eight years in Australia and Singapore and is an Associate of UTS Institute for Public Policy and Governance and the Civil Service College, Singapore.
+Principal trainer, Margaret Harvie is a community engagement practitioner with 30 years' experience.
+She is involved with a range of projects for the private sector and state and local governments.
+She has been conducting the internationally recognised IAP2 courses since 2008 in Australia and in Singapore and is an Associate of UTS Institute for Public Policy and Governance.

 Booking and payment options